benroywillis/Dash-Automate/README.md

 In this section the rules for project buildflow and file I/O are defined.
 If these rules are not respected, undefined behavior will occur.

 1. Buildflow
    * Currently, only GNU Makefiles are supported.
-Your Makefile must respect the TraceAtlas environment variables.
+Your Makefile must use the TraceAtlas environment variables.
 We recommend that you define the variables yourself using the syntax in the following example:
 ```
 CC ?= gcc
 ```